sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 I decided to put everything into *one* Snippet instead of splitting it out like Red Hat did.
 The original ones *make sense*, don't get me wrong, but since I have it highly customized on *my* use case, I don't need to split the Snippets as I don't reuse them anywhere else.
 The splitting *probably* happened with the initial thought of: "*I might be able to reuse it!*".
 For me this is not necessary and introduces more complexity when troubleshooting (you need to switch between different Snippets all the time), so I merged all of them.

-Additionally, my customized version, supports VLANs.
-Something that the original one does not.
+Additionally, my customized version supports VLANs.
+Something that the original Snippets do not.

 Further, I modified it in such a way, that the Snippet is actually readable (with a few comments added as well), as I find the original one is hard to read and thus hard to troubleshoot should you encounter issues.